samuel-dekleva/deductible-sim/README.md

 What is the required deductible to make the chances 50% of turning a profit?

 ## Features
-- Adjustable frequency and severity
 - Scalable Monte Carlo, actuarial-style simulation
 - Deductible impact analysis and profit margin estimation
 - Users may experiment with different sizes of deductible relative to the mean claim size.
+- Users may analyze the impact of frequency and severity shifts.

 ## Motivation
 - Insurance companies must balance profitability with changing frequency and severity on a year-to-year basis.